gnwncpta/calculator-algorithm/README.md

 **What need to be fix ?**
-> the Calculator must be can handle float numbers
+> the Calculator must can handle float numbers